 What to Look for in a Beginner's Blacksmith Hammer

 Your first blacksmith hammer should be:

 - Engineer or cross pein

-While you can certainly blacksmith with a claw hammer, an engineer or cross pein hammer will be much more useful, long term.
+While you can certainly blacksmith with a claw hammer, an engineer or cross pein hammer will be much more useful in the long term.
 A claw hammer only has one side which can be used to strike.
 An engineer's hammer can be dressed on side as a rounding hammer, which is excellent for drawing out metal.
-A cross pein is useful for spreading material out, and would be used if you were adding details to a piece.
+A cross pein is useful for spreading material out, and it would be used if you were adding details to a piece.
 While the cross pein can be used for drawing out material, a rounding hammer has become favored for this task.